-- EASY PEEL OFF: Thanks to Metkix Lint Rollers extra sticky design and easily removable sheet, you will save time and energy in both cleaning your furniture and clothes and...
+- EASY PEEL OFF: Thanks to Metkix Lint Rollers for pet hair extra sticky design and easily removable sheet, you will save time and energy in both cleaning your furniture,...

-- UPGRADED DURABLE HANDLES: We gave ear to your opinion and upgraded our handle in both number and quality, making it more effective than other lint rollers.
-With two...
+- UPGRADED DURABLE HANDLES: We gave ear to your feedbacks and upgraded our handle in both number and quality, making it more effective than other lint brush pet hair...

-- EXTRA STICKY: Our pet hair lint remover for furniture will leave no lint, dust, cat hair, dog hair remover or any pet hair behind thanks to its improved extra sticky...
+- EXTRA STICKY: Our pet hair lint remover for clothes will leave no lint, dust, cat hair, dog hair remover or any pet hair behind thanks to its improved extra sticky lint...